 You don’t need a Stanford MBA to effectively manage restaurant food costs.
 However, what you do need, is military-like discipline paired with exceptional organizational abilities.
 Fortunately, operators can acquire these traits over time through a little structure and repetition.
 By mastering these basic inventory management skills and recruiting some help from your team members, you will be rewarded with the consistency and accuracy you’ll need to become a Food Cost Ninja!

-Why Restaurant Inventory Management Is Important
+Why Food Cost Management Is Important

 Inventory is the equivalent of your restaurants’ DNA, and it’s the best way to get an accurate representation of what your true usage is.
 Inventory is the point where all essential restaurant management begins.
 Your inventory should be a total of all the food product, nonalcoholic beverage, beer, wine, liquor, (Note: For QSRs we suggest including your packaging in this as well), etc. If done properly, performing inventory enables you to better manage general restaurant volatilities such as Food Costs and Labor Costs, Gross Profit, Repair and Maintenance, and also your Cash Flow.